 Foods included in the Mediterranean diet — that is, fresh veggies, olive oil and lean protein — are tops when it comes to nourishing healthy skin, Jason Miller, MD, board-certified dermatologist at Schweiger Dermatology Group in Freehold, New Jersey, tells LIVESTRONG.com.

 Dr. Miller also avoids high-sugar foods (think: desserts, candy, soda, juice).
 Past research suggests that excess dietary sugars speeds up skin aging.

 It's just part of an overall healthy lifestyle, which includes avoiding smoking, exercising and stress management, all of which allows the "body to function at an optimal level, often leading to improved skin texture and appearance," he says.

 7. They Apply SPF to Their Lips

 One thing Dr. Garshick always carries around: An SPF lip balm in her bag.

 "Although the lips are definitely a focal feature of the face, many people forget to apply sunscreen to the lips," she says.
-But lips can still suffer from UV damage.
+But lips can still have UV damage.
 "This can lead to a condition known as actinic cheilitis, where the lips are dry and cracked as a result of sun damage."